-Four things determine the effect of rotating mass.
-Every one of these things is important:
+Four things determine the effect of rotating mass:

-- If we push energy into the rotating mass and pull energy out several times, we move more power around than if we make a slow, smooth, change in speed.
-It takes much more effort to repeatedly speed and slow something in a short period of time than to gradually speed it or slow it
+- If we push energy into the rotating mass and pull energy out several times, we move more power around than if wee make a slow, smooth, change in speed.
+It takes much more effort to repeatedly speed and slow something in short period of time than to gradually speed it or slow it.

-The above is very important.
-If we double the effective “circle size” the weight is rotating at, we get four times the stored energy.
-If we simply double the weight without changing the spinning radius, we just double stored energy:
+- If we double the effective “circle size” the weight is rotating at, we get four times the stored energy.
+If we simply double the weight without changing the spinning radius, we just double stored energy.

-- If we cut diameter in half while keeping the same weight and RPM, stored energy will be 1/4 the original stored energy.
+- If we cut a diameter in half while keeping the same weight and RPM, stored energy will be 1/4 the original stored energy.
 This change is a square.
 Twice is a “four times” effect.
 2*2=4.
 Four times is a sixteen time effect on stored energy.
-4*4=16
+4*4=16.

 Another example is our car’s brakes.
 The energy stored in the moving weight of the car is converted to heat by friction of brake pads rubbing against metal rotors attached to the rotating wheels.
 This converts stored energy (the engine put into the weight of the vehicle) into heat, and the heat (containing all of that energy) radiates out into the air.
 Most of what we actually do in a car is move heat around.